 1.4.2 Stress and Synaptic Transmission (1.4.2)

 During an acute stressor, a CRH mediated decrease in NMDAR-dependent Ca2+ entry prevents the release of retrograde messengers that normally would block the release of glutamate (Bains et al., 2015), to allow for the stress response.
 Acute stress elevates extracellular glutamate, dependent on adrenal glands (McEwen, 2017), and likely the HPA axis.
-When it is time for the acute stress response to come to an end, there is glucocorticoid feedback on the HPA axis to supress glutamatergic synapses to CRH neurons (Levy and Tasker, 2012).
+When it is time for the acute stress response to come to an end, there is glucocorticoid feedback on the HPA axis to suppress glutamatergic release onto CRH neurons (Levy and Tasker, 2012).
 The negative feedback from glucocorticoids is dependent on endocannabinoids (eCB), retrograde messengers synthesized as needed in the postsynaptic neuron in response to an increase in Ca2+ or activation of mGluRs (Crosby and Bains, 2012).
-The eCB 2-arachidonoylglycerol (2-AG) binds to cannabinoid type 1 receptors (CB1R) in the brain, where it supresses adenylate cyclase activity and voltage cation channels, supressing neurotransmitter release (Crosby and Bains, 2012).
+The eCB 2-arachidonoylglycerol (2-AG) binds to cannabinoid type 1 receptors (CB1R) in the brain, where it suppresses adenylate cyclase activity and voltage cation channels, suppressing neurotransmitter release (Crosby and Bains, 2012).
 Under prolonged exposure to cortisol, CB1R expression is reduced, there is less binding of 2-AG, no negative feedback, and the stress response remains activated.

 Synaptic plasticity is the alternation of synaptic transmission, either to strengthen or weaken a synapse.
 Long-term potentiation (LTP) is the prolonged excitation of synaptic transmission, and long-term depression (LTD) the prolonged inhibition (Siegelbaum and Kandel, 1991).
 LTD does not require GABA-mediated inhibition, as it is enhanced by picrotoxin, a GABAA receptor antagonist.
 How does LTD/LTP occur?